oracle/terraform-provider-oci/docs/resources/core/volume.md

 ## Attributes Reference
-* `availability_domain` - The availability domain of the volume.
+* `availability_domain` - The Availability Domain of the volume.
 * `compartment_id` - The OCID of the compartment.
 * `display_name` - A user-friendly name.
 Does not have to be unique.
+Avoid entering confidential information.
 * `id` - The OCID of the Volume backup.
 * `state` - The current state of the volume.
-[PROVISIONING,RESTORING,AVAILABLE,TERMINATING,TERMINATED,FAULTY]
+Allowed values are: [PROVISIONING,RESTORING,AVAILABLE,TERMINATING,TERMINATED,FAULTY]
 * `size_in_mbs` - (Deprecated) The size of the volume, in MBs.
 * `size_in_gbs` - The size of the volume, in GBs.
-* `time_created` - The date and time the Volume was created.
+* `time_created` - The date and time the Volume was created, in the format defined by RFC3339.
+Example: `2016-08-25T21:10:29.600Z`.
 * `source_details` - Specifies the volume source details for a new Block Volume.